acloudmovingby/Translation-Assistance-Tool/README.md

 As much as possible UI was done through FXML/CSS because it separates the UI from the backend and uses fewer lines of code.
 However, I found that some dynamically generated content was not possible in pure FXML/CSS, so I did some of that in Java in the controller class.

+# DEMO VIDEO
+This video explains a lot about how the software works, why I made it, etc.: https://youtu.be/qNJlBoaJ1R4

 # Further Resource / Reading
 [Lecture](https://web.stanford.edu/class/cs276/handouts/lecture3-tolerant-retrieval-handout-1-per.pdf) about information retrieval (techniques used for search engines.